jemimafayokun/news-reporter/README.md

 - npm run seed

 ```

 ## Run Tests:

 ```
 - npm test

 ```

 ## Creating Environment Variables:

-In order to connect successfully to the two databases locally you must create a .env.development file which contains the PGDATABASE of the development data as well as a .env.test file which contains the PGDATABASE of the test data.
+In order to connect successfully to the two databases locally you must create a .env.development file which references the PGDATABASE of the development data as well as a .env.test file which references the PGDATABASE of the test data.

 - The inside of each file should look like the following: